 Plus, the more contracts you can sign vs. one-time services, the better off you’ll be in the long run.

 If you’re adding pest control services to an existing business, then this one’s a no-brainer.
 Start marketing your new service to existing clients.

-However, if you’re new to the scene, you’ll have to dig in and find your first few clients.
+However, if you’re starting a pest control business from scratch, you’ll have to dig in and find your first few clients.